eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 A module has:

-- has a well-defined public API, and an inaccessible internal implementation,
+- a well-defined public API, and an inaccessible internal implementation,
 - a well-defined version, and
 - well-defined dependencies upon versions of collaborating modules.